Platybelodon: Skull and dentition

 Platybelodon's inner pair of upper incisors were very reduced, and did not reach the front of the jaw.
 The second pair was large, forming a set of long, slender tusks, rounded in cross-section and covered in a thick enamel layer.
 The lower incisors formed large, flat tusks, measuring 11 cm at their widest.
 The width of these tusks exceeds that observed in other amebelodont genera.
 Like Torynobelodon, but unlike all other amebelodonts, these lower tusks had dentin tubules, microscopic channels running from the pulp to the enamel border.
 The cheek teeth of Platybelodon, the premolars and molars, were bunolophodont, having rounded cusps and prominent ridges running transversely along (across) their occlusal surfaces.
 The second premolars of both the upper and lower jaws were very reduced.

+Postcranial skeleton

+Postcranial elements (the skeleton minus the skull) from Platybelodon are scarce.
+The pes (hind foot) of an adult specimen, assigned to P. danovi, suggests that most of its weight was supported by the fourth metatarsal, similar to certain artiodactyls.
+Such a shift indicates an unusual standing posture compared to other proboscideans, and that Platybelodon may have been more lightly built and moved relatively quickly.
+Additional postcranial elements, such as a manus (front foot) and several other limb bones, are known (though undescribed), and further support this hypothesis.

 Palaeobiology

 Ecology

 Outdated 1932 restoration of P. grangeri as a swamp-dweller.